Photo Credit: Emily Ogden

 During the Summer, various areas have Ranger-led Astronomy Programs that visitors can participate in to learn more about the night sky.
 For more information about astronomy programs, contact a local visitor center or park service.

-Visit these four Dark Sky Places to see the multitude of bright stars for yourself.
+Visit these five Dark Sky Places to see the multitude of bright stars for yourself.

 Photo Credit: NPS/Jacob W. Frank